Every now and again as a

 For this reason, we continued with the treatment protocol of mobilisation of the joints, acupuncture and deep tissue massage.
 Again, immediately, he felt the foot freer and an ability of the foot to bend and rotate more naturally.

 On our third visit, Gordon commented that this was the best his foot had felt in 20 years and the pain was now at a much more tolerable level.
-At this stage custom foot orthotics (insoles) were included into the treatment strategy.
+At this

 The custom foot orthotics were designed to reduce the forces acting upon the heel bone and to reduce the arch from dropping.
 The dropping of the arch increases the tension on the soft tissue in your arch, namely the Plantar Fascia.
 As these soft tissues insert into your heel bone, increased tension will likely lead to trauma at the insertion point and subsequent pain.